KhushiCode14/movie-recommendation-system/README.md

 CSS3: Styling the website with modern layout techniques.
 JavaScript: For dynamic behavior, such as fetching data and filtering results.
 JSON: Movie data is fetched from a local JSON file.

+Project Structure
+index.html: The main HTML file containing the structure of the app. style.css: The CSS file used for styling the app. script.js: The JavaScript file that handles dynamic content rendering, filtering, and event handling. data.json: A JSON file containing movie data for the app to fetch.

 Installation
 To run this project locally on your machine, follow these steps: